 The American Dental Board of Anesthesiology was founded to ensure that all dentists who have completed approved dental anesthesiology residency programs have attained, and will maintain, the highest possible level of knowledge and skill in the spectrum of anesthesiology care for dentistry.
 Comprehensive written and oral examinations must be successfully completed for the dentist anesthesiologist to be designated a Diplomate.

-All Diplomates are required to have completed twenty-four months or more of formal residency training in anesthesiology accredited by the Commission on Dental Accreditation or a provincial or national accrediting body deemed equivalent by the American Dental Board of Anesthesiology.
+To be considered eligible for Diplomate examination, all applicants are required to have completed thirty-six months or more of formal residency training in anesthesiology for dentistry accredited by the Commission on Dental Accreditation or a provincial or national accrediting body deemed equivalent by the American Dental Board of Anesthesiology.